© Eastbourne and South Downs Philatelic Society 2013 / 2022

 Early view of Devonshire Baths, what remains of the baths is now the Eastbourne Heritage Centre

-At a time when many clubs and societies of all sorts, not just stamp clubs, are struggling to survive because of declining membership E&SDPS continues to maintain a healthy membership at just over 100, including one junior member.
+At a time when many clubs and societies of all sorts, not just stamp clubs, are struggling to survive because of declining membership E&SDPS continues to maintain a healthy membership of close to 100.

-We continue to meet weekly on Thursday evenings, only taking a break for the Christmas festivities.
-Displays by visiting speakers and on members’ evenings are frequently of a very high quality and thoroughly enjoyed by those members attending.
-Attendance is usually about 25 – 30 members.
+We hold regular meetings on the second and fourth Thursday evenings of each month, taking a break for the Christmas festivities.
+Displays by visiting speakers and on members’ evenings are of a very high quality and thoroughly enjoyed by those members attending.

 The packet continues to circulate around our members and is a valuable source of material for collections as well as providing funds for the club.

-Auctions are held, on average, seven times a year and they have proved to be very popular.
+Auctions are held, on average, at two monthly intervals and they have proved to be very popular.
 Auction evenings are always very well attended.